 - Leaders are passionate and ambitious, establishing a Christian vision which gives clear direction to improvements.
 A cohesive staff team see their responsibility of living out the vision so all see the difference it makes. - A culture of high aspirations permeates all aspects of daily life.
 It raises expectations, grows self-esteem and resilience enabling all to flourish. - Collective worship enables pupils to understand the significance of the vision in daily life.
-Pupils play a significant role in worship as leaders, planning and agreeing improvements. - There is high-quality provision for music, the arts and forest school which enable pupils to recognise and grow their talents. - The profile and impact of religious education (RE) is rising where new approaches are engaging, deepening their understanding.
-The quality of teaching and learning is at least good or better, enabling pupils to think at a deeper level.
+Pupils play a significant role in worship as leaders, planning and agreeing improvements. - There is high-quality provision for music, the arts and forest school which enable pupils to recognise and grow their talents. - The profile and impact of religious education (RE) is rising, where new approaches are engaging pupils, deepening their understanding.